 We’re constantly provisioning and de-provisioning environments as part of our workflow which allows us to be incredibly efficient and really accelerates development and deployment of new features.
 Aaron Godert, Co-Founder & CTO, GiveGab

 The GiveGab developers used Ruby on Rails with some Node.js and JRuby to build their main web app as well as a production API that supports their native iOS app – all tied to a high-availability Heroku Postgres server.
 With their focus on automation, they looked to the Heroku Add-ons marketplace for tools that could help streamline their process.
-They use Adept Scale to automate scaling dynos, Adminium for data insights, DbInsights for business intelligence and analytics, Honeybadger for Ruby on Rails monitoring, New Relic APM to monitor and tune their app, openredis to host their Redis instance, PointDNS for DNS management, SSL encryption, and CircleCI to run their test suite.
+They use Adept Scale to automate scaling dynos, Adminium for data insights, DbInsights for business intelligence and analytics, Honeybadger for Ruby on Rails monitoring, New Relic APM to monitor and tune their app, openredis to host their Redis instance, PointDNS for DNS management, and CircleCI to run their test suite.

 Now that we have more usage, the ability for us to elastically scale has been great.
 We’ve been able to use Heroku Add-ons help us be more efficient and automate many of our app management tasks.
 Aaron Godert, Co-Founder & CTO, GiveGab